-More recentlyIn 2018, CAISO approved the S-Line Upgrade project ("S-Line") as an economic-driven project.
-The existing S-Line is an 18.1 mile, 230 kV single circuit wood pole construction line from HD's Imperial Irrigation District's ("IID") El Centro substation to SDG&E's IV IMPERIAL VALLEY substation.
-The project would consist of thea CAISO Participating Transmission Owner ("PTO") funding the upgrade of the existing wood pole line to a 230 kV double circuit steel tower constructiondesign, and the necessary upgrades to termination equipment, in return for entitlements to a portion of the incremental transmission capacity created by the upgrade.
-It is anticipated that SDG&E, as a CAISO PTO, would fund the IID upgrades and retain theobtain rights to a portion of the incremental transmission capacity.
+In 2018, CAISO approved the S-Line Upgrade project ("S-Line") as an economic-driven project.
+The existing S-Line is an 18.1 mile, 230 kV single circuit wood pole line from Imperial Irrigation District's ("IID") El Centro substation to SDG&E's IV substation.
+The project would consist of a CAISO Participating Transmission Owner ("PTO") funding the upgrade of the existing wood pole line to a 230 kV double circuit steel tower design, and the necessary upgrades to termination equipment, in return for entitlements to a portion of the incremental transmission capacity created by the upgrade.
+It is anticipated that SDG&E, as a CAISO PTO, would fund the IID upgrades and obtain rights to a portion of the incremental transmission capacity.
 A preliminary target date of 2021 has been established, and additional siting, permitting and design activities will be necessary to establish the feasibility of that target date.
-The primary and most immediate benefit is a reduction in the local capacity requirement ("LCR") infor the San Diego-IV area.
-Other anticipated benefits include thea reduction of market congestion on the ISOCAISO system and increased access to renewables in the IID and Arizona systems.
+The primary and most immediate benefit is a reduction in the local capacity requirement ("LCR") for the San Diego-IV area.
+Other anticipated benefits include a reduction of market congestion on the CAISO system and increased access to renewables in the IID and Arizona systems.